cilium/cilium/Documentation/gettingstarted/istio.rst

 .. note::

-   If Cilium is deployed with the kube-proxy replacement, you need to set ``bpf-lb-sock-hostns-only: true`` in the deployment yaml directly or via ``hostServices.hostNamespaceOnly`` option with Helm.
+   If Cilium is deployed with the kube-proxy replacement (this is not the case by default) you need to pass ``--config bpf-lb-sock-hostns-only=true`` to cilium CLI or ``hostServices.hostNamespaceOnly`` option with Helm.
 Without this option, when Cilium does service resolution via socket load balancing, Istio sidecar will be bypassed, resulting in loss of Istio features including encryption and telemetry.

 Step 2: Install cilium-istioctl
 ===============================